rindow/rindow.github.io/_neuralnetworks/index.md

 - GD / GD2  extension ( Used for graph display )
 - pdo_sqlite extension ( Used to save the trained model )
 - Rindow OpenBLAS extension ( Used for high-speed calculation )
-- Rindow OpenCL extension  / Rindow CLBlast extension  ( Use GPU experimentally )
+- Rindow OpenCL extension  / Rindow CLBlast extension  ( Windows only )

 Release Notes
 -------------